sdi0700224/PointClusterCounter2D/README.md

 # Known issues
 -Duplicate points are being placed in same cell and same cluster, so count remains correct.
 No check is made for duplicate points.

--Valgrind may report some memmory leaks that are not real with OpenMP use.
+-Valgrid may report some memory leaks that are not real with OpenMP use.